ramunasm/instabot.py/README.md

 ## InstaBot
 Instagram bot.
-It works without instagram api, need only login and password.
-Write on python.
+It works without instagram API, the script only needs your account login and password.
+Writen in python.

-After Instagram [close api][1] (new review process), there were some problem, to make auto - like, comment and follow.
+After Instagram [closed the api][1] (new review process), there were some problem, to make auto - like, comment and follow bots.

-If your app can't pass new review process, this is solution!
+If your app can't pass new review process, this is the solution!

-This InstaBot work by [https://www.instagram.com][2] and need only your login and password.
+This InstaBot works by using [https://www.instagram.com][2] website and only needs your login and password.
 ## Usage
 ####1) Login:
-Login automatic, when you create `InstaBot` class element:
+Login is automatic, when you create `InstaBot` class element:
 ```python
 bot = InstaBot('login', 'password',
                like_per_day=1000,